 We, the religious, are guided by “binding legal rules and principles”.143 Why binding?

 Human nature is lazy and selfish.
 We are self-centered.
 If commanded by hard-and-fast rules then we have a better chance of acting the way we should.
 We ignore suggestions.
 A command can only be observed or broken.
 If you break a command, the wrong is yours.
 You can’t deny what you have done is wrong.
 It turns out that acknowledging our wrongs is a key to our goodness.
-Knowing right and wrong is the key to a good life for humanity.
+Knowing right and wrong is the key to a good life.

 What is the summary of the rule I should follow if I want to be a religious person?